eads/hhdcpython/LESSON.md

         * Is blank.
     * Otherwise, write down the current line and the current religious group on the clean data sheet.
 Take care to fix the capitalization of the name so it is more readable.
 * ~~**Step 4:** Return the cleaned data.~~

+Even though there's code in place to read the file line-by-line, without skipping the first lines of the file and applying all that complicated logic, we can't really say we've accomplished step 3.